rd-dev-ukraine/angular-io-overlay/README.md

 # angular-io-overlay

-Overlay component that allows open component in popup for Angular 2.
+Overlay component that allows open a component in popup for Angular 2.

 ## Motivation